-SMMCI may occur as an isolated finding or in association with other systemic abnormalities like short stature, pituitary insufficiency, microcephaly, choanal atresia, midnasal stenosis, and CNPAS.
-It can also be a feature of recognized syndromes with specific chromosomal abnormalities or with no chromosomal abnormality.
-(17)
+SMMCI may occur as an isolated finding or in association with other systemic abnormalities such as short stature, pituitary insufficiency, microcephaly, choanal atresia, midnasal stenosis, and CNPAS.
+It can also be a feature of recognized syndromes with specific chromosomal abnormalities or have no chromosomal abnormality (17).

-Masuno et al. (1990) (18) described 2 unrelated cases of SMMCI with 7q terminal deletion.
-They had mental retardation, microcephaly, hypotelorism, short stature, and normal levels of plasma growth hormone.
+Masuno et al. (1990) (18) described two unrelated cases of SMMCI who had 7q terminal deletions.
+These patients presented with mental retardation, microcephaly, hypotelorism, short stature, and normal levels of plasma growth hormone.
 One patient had bilateral caudal ectopic kidneys, double renal pelvises, and dilated ureters.
 The other had bilateral hydroureteronephrosis.
-The authors suggested that 7q terminal deletion is one of the causes of SMMCI.
-(18)
+The authors suggested 7q terminal deletion as one of the causes of SMMCI (18).

-Nanni et al. (2001) (17) performed a molecular study of 13 patients with SMMCI who did not have HPE.
-They studied 2 genes, SHH (600725) and SIX3 (603714), in which mutations had been reported in patients showing SMMCI as part of the HPE spectrum.
-They found a new missense mutation in SHH (I111F; 600725.0014) which may be specific for the SMMCI phenotype since it had not been found in patients with HPE or in normal controls.
-(17)
+In a molecular study of 13 patients with SMMCI who did not have HPE, Nanni et al. (2001) investigated two genes, SHH (600725) and SIX3 (603714), in which mutations had been reported in patients with SMMCI as part of the HPE spectrum (17).
+They located a new missense mutation in SHH (I111F; 600725.0014) that could be specific for the SMMCI phenotype since it had not previously been found in patients with HPE or in normal controls.

-Marini et al. (2003) (19) studied a family, previously described by Camera et al. (1992), (20) in which the mother presented with a SMMCI and mild hypotelorism and her daughter and 2 fetuses were diagnosed with HPE.
-Sequencing of DNA in this family identified a nonsense mutation in the SHH gene.
-(19,20) In this paper we present cases, otherwise healthy children with this phenomenon and one suspected with systemic aberrations.
-About 30 years ago (1991), one of us (EM) came across a boy with SMMCI phenomenon, which proved to be unfamiliar to most peer colleagues across the country (Figures 1,2).
-(21) By now, this case, has 2 otherwise healthy children.
-Like his mother then, he refuses systemic or genetic examinations.
-Other few cases were provided by sporadic practitioners.
-Only one additional child, with obvious features, suggesting a syndrome (case EM), has been examined for dental treatment, but the mother had refused further comprehensive examinations, which prevented detailed information.
-Hence, the purpose of this review and presentation of further small case series is to draw attention to the rarity of this phenomenon, sometimes referred to as a syndrome, or a part of a genetic feature with, or without variable associated anomalies.
+Marini et al. (2003) (19) studied a family that had been previously described by Camera et al. (1992) (20), in which the mother presented with an SMMCI and mild hypotelorism and the daughter and two fetuses were diagnosed with HPE.
+Marini sequenced the DNA in this family and identified a nonsense mutation in the SHH gene (19,20).

+Here we present cases of otherwise healthy children with this phenomenon and one suspected to have systemic aberrations.
+About 30 years ago (1991), one of us (EM) came across a boy with SMMCI, which proved to be unfamiliar to most of our colleagues across the country (Figures 1 & 2) (21).
+At the present time, this case has two seemingly healthy children.
+Like his mother at the time, he currently refuses systemic or genetic examinations.
+A few more cases have been provided sporadically by practitioners.
+Only one additional child, with obvious features suggesting a syndrome (case EM), has been examined for dental treatment.
+The child’s mother refused further comprehensive examinations, which prevented the acquisition of detailed information.
+Hence, the purpose of this review and presentation of a further, small case series is to draw attention to the rarity of this phenomenon, sometimes referred to as a syndrome, or as part of a genetic feature with or without a variety of associated anomalies.

 Case series

-First two cases (Figs 1,2) were presented in detail in Mass and Sarnat 1991 (21).
+First two cases (Figures 1 & 2) were presented in detail in Mass and Sarnat 1991 (21).

 Case no 3:

-KS – A 7 years old boy was referred by a general practitioner for consultation, due to "Delayed dental development and a peculiar phenomenon in the maxillary incisal area".
+KS - A 7 year old boy was referred by a general practitioner for consultation, due to "delayed dental development and a peculiar phenomenon in the maxillary incisal area.”
 Other than the characteristic appearance in the primary and the following permanent SMMCI and exaggerated midline palatal torus in a maxillary cohesion, medical and dental examinations were inconclusive (Figure 3).

 Case no 4:

-EM - A 5 years old girl was referred for dental examination and treatment.
-The examination revealed mid nasal bulge; mild hypotelorism (in contrast, her brother had mild hypertelorism); atypical soft palate and lack of uvula; lack of anterior frenum; prominent mid palatal torus, without incisive papilla (Figure 4).
+EM - A 5 year old girl was referred for dental examination and treatment.
+The examination revealed a mid-nasal bulge; mild hypotelorism (in contrast, her brother had mild hypertelorism); atypical soft palate and lack of uvula; lack of anterior frenum; prominent mid palatal torus, without incisive papilla (Figure 4).

-Upon suggestion to perform further systematic examination, the mother refused, leaving the clinic, claiming that she brought the child for "fillings".
+Upon suggestion to perform further systematic examination, the mother refused and left the clinic, claiming that she had brought the child for "fillings."

 Summary and Conclusions: